“Why won’t she just eat?”

 Although these patients may no longer be at a dangerously low weight, have long ago stopped purging, don’t obsess over weighing themselves or have left behind their days of calorie counting, I explain to him that they appear to have chipped away at the tip of the iceberg, but that we have work to do on the part under the surface.
 They may no longer warrant a diagnosis of an eating disorder, but the things that led them to develop an eating disorder, and that may have served as factors that maintained the disorder, are still there lurking under the surface and waiting to be worked through.
 These could include difficulties with regulating their emotions, their perfectionism, low self-esteem, unaddressed history of past abuse, unmanaged anxiety, etc. And more often than not, whatever it is that brings them to therapy at that moment (procrastination, addiction, panic attacks, insomnia, depression, etc.) could be considered the new tip of the iceberg.

 If someone you care about is struggling with an eating disorder, I encourage you to keep in mind this iceberg metaphor to better understand the complexity of the struggle they’re currently going through.
 If you’d like to learn more about how to best support them, I highly recommend Skills-based Learning for Caring for a Loved One with an Eating Disorder: The New Maudsley Method which is written by one of the leading experts in the field, Dr. Janet Treasure.

-If you’re interested in individualized support in managing the stress that comes from being a caregiver of a patient with an eating disorder, or have recovered from an eating disorder yourself, but would like to work on some of these under the surface concerns, please fill out the contact form below to schedule a free 15 minute consultation with me.
-I offer online counseling sessions to individuals around the world.
+If you’re interested in individualized support in managing the stress that comes from being a caregiver of a patient with an eating disorder, or have recovered from an eating disorder yourself and are interested in recovery coaching, you can schedule a free 30 minute consultation with me.
+I offer online coaching to individuals living around the world.